FuelLabs/sway/docs/book/src/introduction/sway_quickstart.md

 forc deploy --unsigned
 ```

-where `--url` parameter is the URL where your local node is hosted.
+where `--node-url` parameter is the URL where your local node is hosted.

 > **Note**
 > You can't use the same terminal session that is running fuel-core to run any other commands as this will end your fuel-core process.